JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 Throughout our many trips to the parks, we still have not visited every possible attraction, seen every show, eaten at every restaurant, or even come close to exhausting the possibilities of things to do.
 There are things we miss on some trips and others we do over and over again.

-Below is an overview of each park with the main attractions our family loves.
+You should expect to not see it all, either.
+Even if you rode all the rides, you would miss shows, street performers, restaurants, etc. I would recommend to see as much as you can, but with the expectation that there is more to see and do than one trip can withstand.
+Below is an overview of each park with the main attractions our family love, but researching on the Disney website or blogs is a good idea.

+I have omitted most references to restaurants in this section.
+For dining information, please see the section "[Which restaurants should we eat at?](#which-restaurants-should-we-eat-at)".

 ### Magic Kingdom